cdthompson/node-roku/README.md

 Install the channel `zipfile` to a Roku device with development password `password`.

-### connectDebug()
+### connectDebug(port)

-start listening for data on the console
+Start listening for data on the console.
+The `port` argument is optional.
+If no port is specified, the port specified at module initialization will be used.

 ### destroyDebug()

-stop listening for data on the console
+Stop listening for data on the console.

+## Node Events

+### debugData

+The `debugData` event is emitted when the debug socket has data on it.
+This will not be emitted for old data which the Roku "replays" on initial connection to the debug port.

 ## license